Content creation: Colleges, universities, and think tanks

 Academic institutions, such as colleges and universities, create content in the form of books, journal articles, white papers, and some forms of digital scholarship, such as blogs that are group edited by academics, class wikis, or video lectures that support a massive open online course (MOOC).
-Through an open data initiative, institutions may even make available on the Web raw data supporting their experiments or conclusions.
+Through an open data initiative, institutions may make raw data supporting their experiments or conclusions available on the Web.
 Academic content may be gathered and made accessible to other academics or the public through publications, databases, libraries, and digital libraries.
 Academic content may be closed source or open access (OA).
 Closed-source content is only available to authorized users or subscribers.
-An important journal or a scholarly database may be a closed source, available only to students and faculty through the institution's library.
+For example, an important journal or a scholarly database may be a closed source, available only to students and faculty through the institution's library.
 Open-access articles are open to the public, with the publication and distribution costs shouldered by the institution publishing the content.

 Companies

 Corporate content includes advertising and public relations content, as well as other types of content produced for profit, including white papers and sponsored research.
-Advertising can even include auto-generated content, with blocks of content generated by programs or bots for search engine optimization.
+Advertising can also include auto-generated content, with blocks of content generated by programs or bots for search engine optimization.
 Companies also create annual reports which are part of their company's workings and a detailed review of their financial year.
 This gives the stakeholders of the company insight into the company's current and future prospects and direction.

 Artists and writers

-Cultural works, like music, movies, literature, and art, are also forms of content.
+Cultural works, like music, movies, literature, and art, are also major forms of content.
 Examples include traditionally published books and e-books as well as self-published books, digital art, fanfiction, and fan art.
 Independent artists, including authors and musicians, have found commercial success by making their work available on the Internet.
-These changes have revolutionized the publishing and music industries.